Applications Open: 16 April 2023

 SUSS alumni can pursue courses in Systemic Therapy for their ongoing professional development.
 SUSS alumni will be offered two courses free of charge within two years of graduation.

-Graduates who already have a Master degree in Counselling, Social Work, Psychology, or equivalent, would only need to complete the graduate diploma to qualify to work as a couple and family therapist.
-Graduates will be equipped with clinical competencies to support, heal and transform troubled relationships among individuals, couples, children, families and communities into emotionally healthier relationships.
+Graduates can look forward to building a career in couple and family therapy.
+Our faculty consists of local and international systemic therapy scholars and practitioners who will equip students with clinical competencies to support, heal and transform troubled relationships among individuals, couples, children, families and communities into emotionally healthier relationships.

 *Please select at least 1 field